Star Trek: Strange New Worlds season 1: Filming

 Leslie Hope, who guest starred as Kira Meru in Deep Space Nine, directed the third episode, filming the Illyrian colony scenes at the former theme park Ontario Place.
 Dan Liu directed the fourth episode, Rachel Leiterman directed the fifth, and Andi Armaganian directed the sixth.
 This overlapped with Armaganian also directing an episode of Discovery due to pandemic-related schedule changes.
 Location filming for the planet Majalis took place at the Parkwood Estate in Oshawa, Ontario.
 Filming for the seventh episode took place in the week of May 31 with Sydney Freeland directing, followed by Amanda Row directing the eighth episode in the week of June 7.
 Christopher J. Byrne, the director for episode nine, was the first director hired for the season and was specifically chosen for his experience working in the horror genre.
 For the scene in the episode where Hemmer jumps out of the cargo hold, Horak was filmed doing the jump on a blue screen stage and that footage was included in the digital background that was displayed on the video wall during filming.
-Production on the season finale, which was directed by Fisher, began on July 7.
+Production on the season finale, directed by Fisher, began on July 7.
 It includes some shot-for-shot remakes of scenes from "Balance of Terror".
 Fisher and Górka also tried to match the lighting style of The Original Series, which made the episode visually distinct despite it mostly using existing Enterprise sets.
-Principal photography concluded on July 24, while additional filming took place later in the year and wrapped on October 11.
+Principal photography wrapped on July 24, while additional photography took place later in the year and concluded on October 11.
 More than 100 days were spent filming on the virtual production stage.
 Frequent Star Trek director Jonathan Frakes was expected to direct, but was unable to due to the pandemic.

 Visual effects

+In addition to working on the virtual production technology during pre-production and filming, Pixomondo also provided "post-shoot touchup work" to remove the seams between the video wall and ceiling, and traditional visual effects such as set extensions.
+Other visual effects vendors for the series included Crafty Apes, Ghost VFX, FX3X, Vineyard VFX, Boxel Studio, Barnstorm VFX, and Storm Studios.
 Visual effects supervisor Jason Zimmerman said there was a clear direction from Kurtzman, Goldsman, and Myers for how the series' effects should look, aligning with the "retro tech" style of Lee's designs.
 This approach meant the series had less visual effects shots than Discovery, and less complex work that focused more on cinematic establishing shots.
 Zimmerman took inspiration from the way The Original Series approached shots of starships and environments, something that he had wanted to do since fans had complained about the shorter, complicated starship shots in Discovery.
-In addition to working on the season's virtual production effects throughout pre-production and filming, Pixomondo also provided "post-shoot touchup work" to remove the seams between the video wall and ceiling, as well as traditional visual effects such as set extensions that were not covered by the video wall.
-Other visual effects vendors for the season included Crafty Apes VFX and Ghost VFX.
-Crafty Apes developed the look of the transporter effects for the series, and were asked to create a "classic" style that was also "modern and fun".
+Crafty Apes developed the transporter effects for the series, and were asked to create a classic style that was also modern and fun.
 The company researched how the effect was created for The Original Series as well as how it was updated for the remastered version of The Original Series on Paramount+.